elizabethmcd/EBPR-MAGs/README.md

 #### Parse Annotations and Output Files

 To create a master file of annotations (Prokka for example), use the `genbank-annotation-parser.py`.
 The R script `ebpr-transcriptomes-kallisto-analyze.R` provides steps for combining mapping files with KEGG annotations, and parsing the results kallisto mapping files to create a master raw counts table.

-## Immediate List:

-- % of reads of bins mapped to total metagenomic reads